linasmk/Image-Search-App/README.md

 - To run it in the development environment, use: npm run dev:server

-- To run it in a production mode, use: build:prod
+- To run it in a production mode, use: npm run build:prod

 - To run it on express server, use npm start